Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 At the end of the day, cancel culture is self-defeating.
 It feeds into the narrative of the culture war that many fringe right-wing voices advance: that you want us all out and all gone.

 Let me also be clear: there are real threats and injustices that we are called to confront as God’s people.
-Moreover, the continued political naivety and transactionalism of some evangelical leaders in their uncritical support for President Trump is eroding our witness and will have lasting consequences for generations.
+Moreover, I am one who believes that the continued political naivety and transactionalism of some evangelical leaders in their uncritical support for President Trump is eroding our witness and will have lasting consequences.

-But, liking some tweets—is that the time to get the pitchforks?
+But, liking some posts—is that the time to get the pitchforks?

 The Exchange is a part of CT's